 – We depart from the Main Town Pier in the centre of Queenstown Bay, walking distance from most central hotels.
 Check in is 15 minutes prior to your trip departure time.

-– We have a modern fleet with 4 twin engine V8 Jet boats, designed to do full 360° spins.
+– We have a modern fleet with 4 twin engine V8 Jet boats, and 4 single engine Jet boats, designed to do full 360° spins.

 – For more information about our trips visit our KJet Experience page.

 Our trips depart the Main Town Pier in Queenstown Bay every hour on the hour.
 We are open and operating 365 days of the year, weather permitting.

 Reservations are highly recommended, either online or by calling our Reservations Team on 0800 52 92 72 or +64 3 409 0000.

 What time do your trips go?